B.C.’s NDP government to join legal challenges against Trans Mountain pipeline

-B.C.’s NDP government is seeking intervener status in a high-profile legal challenge to Kinder Morgan’s Trans Mountain pipeline expansion as it looks for ways to ultimately kill the project.
+B.C.’s NDP government is seeking intervener status in an ongoing legal challenge to Kinder Morgan’s Trans Mountain pipeline expansion as it insists the company cannot start construction as planned next month.

-Environment Minister George Heyman says the government has hired an outside lawyer for advice related to a case scheduled for the fall in the Federal Court of Appeal.
+Environment Minister George Heyman announced Thursday that the government has hired an outside lawyer for advice related to a case in the Federal Court of Appeal, expected to start in October.
 The court will hear several lawsuits launched by First Nations, environmentalists and others, which have been combined into a single case.

 The government will also seek advice about a separate lawsuit in B.C.
 Supreme Court, where the Squamish Nation is challenging the provincial approval.